isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 - Explorer caching is mostly broken

-Previously, many requests from the Explorer could be served out of the in-memory cache of the instances.
+Previously, many requests from the Explorer could be served out of the in-memory cache of the instances or from Cloudfront.
 And the caching implementation could be pretty straightforward because the underlying data was immutable, so no invalidation logic was needed, and we could scale horizontally without introducing much complexity.

 With user annotations enabled, the underlying data is no longer immutable.
 So now most requests require a full round trip to the database because there's never any way to know that a cached response is still valid.
 And reasoning about horizontal scaling is much harder, as we need to handle data consistency.
+This probably leads to particularly serious performance degradation for clients outside North America, as few of there requests can be served out of nearby POPs anymore.

 User annotations is a key new feature for the Explorer, but the core value proposition has always been performance, and we should work hard to avoid trading any of that away.